Flexpa Link

 also overrides the same-named value provided to the Create step.

-#Exchange public token for access token
+#Exchange public token

 When a user successfully links a health data source, FlexpaLink